KutsOleksii/KutsOleksii/README.md

 🎯 Ruby · RoR · YARD · MySQL · Docker · Cron · Linux · AWS

-👩‍💻 I graduated from GoIT school and now I continue to deepen my knowledge in programming.
+👩‍💻 I graduated with honor from Zaporizhia State Engineering Academy in 2003.
+I have Master's degree in Automated Systems Software Engineering and System Programming.
+I continue to deepen my knowledge in the field of web programming.

 ## 📈 GitHub Stats